hemant280/comparing-classifiers/README.md

 Following steps taken to prepare and train model.
 - Preprocessing numerical columns
 - Preprocessing categorical columns
-- Identify correlations in the training data
+- Identify correlations
 - Principal Component Analysis (PCA) to reduce the feature count
 - Split the dataset for training and testing
 - Fixing the class imbalance using SMOTE
+    - _Additional python library is required (imbalanced-learn) (check the requirement.txt)_

 - Fiting the model (classifiers):
     - k-nearest neighbors
     - logistic regression